I Could Never Be Ashamed of You

 "I Could Never Be Ashamed of You" is a song written and recorded by Hank Williams.
 It was released as the B-side of "I'll Never Get Out of This World Alive" on MGM Records in November 1952.

 Background

 "I Could Never Be Ashamed of You" is widely regarded as a song Hank Williams wrote for Billie Jean Jones Eshlimar, whom he married on October 18, 1952 in Minden, Louisiana.
-In the episode of American Masters about Hank's like, singer Billy Walker explained, "Billie Jean was Faron Young's girlfriend.
+In the episode of American Masters about Hank's life, singer Billy Walker explained, "Billie Jean was Faron Young's girlfriend.
 Faron had just moved to Nashville.
 Billie Jean and Faron was out clubbin' around and Hank Williams joined them.
 And they went to the lavatory and Hank pulled out a gun on Faron and said, "Boy, this is gonna be my girlfriend from now on."
 In the same film, Ray Price, who shared an apartment with Williams, recalls Hank using Billie Jean as leverage to try and win back his ex-wife Audrey Williams: "He told Audrey, 'If you don't come back to me I'm gonna marry Billie Jean.'
 Well, Audrey said, 'Go ahead.'"